Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Methodology

 This subsection gives a concise, implementation-oriented description of the DAG construction procedure and points to the formal probabilistic statements and proofs collected in Section~\ref{subsec:graph_clt_proofs}.

 \paragraph{Overview} We build a directed edge \(u\to v\) when the batch-mean importance score of feature \(u\) is sufficiently larger than that of \(v\) with high confidence.
 All probabilistic claims below are justified by the CLT-based lemmas and theorems in Section~\ref{subsec:graph_clt_proofs}.
+If a large teacher model is available, its importance statistics can be used instead of expert knowledge to instantiate the DAG and to set the constraint intervals $[\epsilon_{u,v}, \delta_{u,v}]$ based on estimated means and variances; in the absence of such a model, the intervals are treated as user-specified hyperparameters.

 \paragraph{Per-batch statistics} For a batch \(B\) of size \(|B|\) define the batch mean

 Under the assumptions of Lemma~\ref{lem:clt_bounded} (i.i.d.\ sampling and finite second moments) each \(s_k(B)\) is approximately normal with mean \(\mu_k\) and variance \(\mathrm{Var}(H_k)/|B|\).
 When multiple independent batches \(B^{(1)},\dots,B^{(N)}\) are available, the per-batch means $s_k^{(i)}$ are i.i.d.; see Lemma~\ref{lem:clt_bounded} and the discussion that follows it.